How to Make Coppa: Part 2

 Now we’re looking at about 25% weight loss – only a few more days to go!

 Good things come to those who wait.
 And in the case of coppa it’s no different.
 After spending about 4.5 weeks in my basement, the coppa reaches its target weight.
-I decide to sample Rico first.
+This may be more rapid weight loss than you experience depending on temperature, humidity levels, air flow and the moisture content of the pork.
+Getting to 30-35% weight loss may range anywhere from 4 to 12 weeks or more depending on conditions.

 Coppa, simply delicious